Azure/azure-powershell-migration/docs/how-to-update-az-module-spec.md

 Have the following installed on your system:

 * PowerShell 7.x or later.
-* `Az.Tools.Migration` module.
-This module must exist in a file system path specified in `$env:PSModulePath`.
 * Cloned the [azure-powershell-migration](https://github.com/Azure/azure-powershell-migration)
   GitHub repository to your local computer.